Connector for SAP Business Suite - Developer's Manual part 3 - Integration scenario: Scripting

 }

-If an error occurs, the results from the BAPI messages are written to the portal log file.
-The log file can be found in the Processes module via the Process menu / Analyze log file.
-After the script has been completed, the process can be published.
+In the event of an error, the output from the BAPI messages is in the portal log file.
+You can access the log file in the Processes module via the main menu Process / Analyze log file.
+Once the script is complete, the entire process can be published.

 Test